Curriculum: Year Three

 Teaching is carried out on rounds with house staff and attending physicians and at conferences and lectures specifically organized for the clerks.
 Each student must undertake a systematic program of daily reading in standard texts and journals.
 Attendance at departmental events such as Grand Rounds, Clinical-Pathological Conference, the case presentations at noontime Potpourri and Residents’ Conference completes this educational experience.

 A comprehensive and intensive neurology clerkship has been designed to offer instruction in the diagnosis and management of neurologically ill patients.
-The students participate actively in the evaluation and care of patients on neurology services at Parkland Memorial Hospital, Dallas Veterans Affairs Medical Center, and Children’s Medical Center.
+The students participate actively in the evaluation and care of patients on neurology services at Parkland, VA Medical Center, and Children’s Medical Center.
 Clinical conferences, tutorial seminars, and didactic teaching sessions are important parts of the clerkship.
 The clerkship prepares the student to evaluate neurological disease and to apply knowledge of anatomy, physiology, and pathology to the formulation of an appropriate differential diagnosis.

 Obstetrics and Gynecology